 Anyone who identifies as a woman or non-binary may register as a hacker!
 All ages are welcome.

-Come back and visit this website by mid-July for more details!
+Come back and visit this website by mid-August for more details!

 This is totally up to you!
 You can work on a team or work solo.
 If you do wish to work on a team, teams can be constructed prior to arrival with friends or they can be formed during the time allocated for team formation before the official hacking begins.